 At minimum, you need to:

-- Man overall GPA of at least a 2.5 on all undergraduate work, or
+- maintain overall GPA of at least a 2.5 on all undergraduate work, or

-- Obtain three recommendations (online through application system)
+- obtain three recommendations (online through application system); and

 Q. I took the standardized test (GRE, MAT or GMAT) about 10 years ago.
 Can I submit those scores?

 Not all of our programs require a standardized test score for applications and some programs will waive test scores if applicant holds a master's or doctorate degree, but graduate programs requiring official test scores must have scores earned within the past 5 years.

 Q. I’m considering transferring from another university to complete my graduate work at The University of North Carolina at Pembroke (UNCP).
 Will all my classes transfer as credit?

 Graduate students may transfer six to twelve credit hours (with a grade of B or better) of relevant graduate credit taken at an accredited institution with approval of the Program Director and the Dean of The Graduate School according to the following sliding scale: